stripe/rainier/docs/intro.md

 * [Vectors and Variables](vectors.md)

-This introduces the `Vec` and `Fn` types, and shows how to manage larger numbers of parameters and observations.
+This introduces the `Vec` type, and shows how to manage larger numbers of parameters and observations.

 * [Posteriors and Predictions](posteriors.md)